joshHug/LeidenITP/assignments/assignment4.md

 [('John', 30), ('Mary', 34), ('Christof', 40)]
 ```

 In this assignment, it is your job to also implement this behavior into `merge_sort` using a default `key` argument.
 Tip: When implementing the `key` argument think about what part of the sorting algorithm should change and what can stay the same.
-It is really advised to use helper function for example `compare` to implement this `key` argument.
-In the following example you can see how this would work and what the output should be.
+It is really advised to use a helper function for example `compare` to implement this `key` argument.
+In the following example, you can see how this would work and what the output should be.

 ```python
 >>> print(mergesort(name_age_lst, key=get_second_item))